 - cook the pasta according to the instructions, keeping aside a cup of cooking water and drain

-- meanwhile, cook the bacon bits until they’re nice and crispy
+- at the same time, cook the bacon bits until they’re nice and crispy

 - add the garlic and cook for another minute, then remove from the heat

 - in a bowl, whisk to together the eggs with 50g of the parmesan to make a nice yellow thickish paste